oracle/terraform-provider-oci/website/docs/d/limits_limit_definitions.html.markdown

 This data source provides the list of Limit Definitions in Oracle Cloud Infrastructure Limits service.

 Includes a list of resource limits that are currently supported.
-If the 'areQuotasSupported' property is true, then it means that the customer can create quota policies on top of this limit at the compartment level they wish to.
+If the 'areQuotasSupported' property is true, you can create quota policies on top of this limit at the compartment level.

 ## Example Usage